rairay91/gamescope-systemctl-user-services/README.md

 [Install]
 WantedBy=graphical-session.target

-B. If sunshine is flatpak
+B. If sunshine is flatpak for SteamOS, Chimera-OS user

 [Unit]
 Description=Sunshine only in Game Mode